OpenResearchInstitute/documents/Remote_Labs/Working-With-FPGAs.md

 Make sure you have a Vivado license available before proceeding.
 If you're using ORI's floating license, that means setting up the SSH tunnel to the license server and setting the environment variable `XILINXD_LICENSE_FILE` appropriately, in that same terminal.

 #### Clone the Repository with all the HDL Elements
 Clone the _appropriate_ branch of this repository directly from Analog Devices github.
-To use Vivado 2021.1, get [ at](https://github.com/analogdevicesinc/hdl/tree/hdl_2021_r1)
+For example, to use Vivado 2021.1, you would type `git checkout hdl_2021_r1`

 Navigate to this directory: ../hdl/projects/adrv9009/zc706 and type "make"